 This page describes what task queues are, and when and how to use them.
 Task queues let applications perform work, called tasks, asynchronously outside of a user request.
 If an app needs to execute work in the background, it adds tasks to task queues.
 The tasks are executed later, by worker services.

 Push queues and pull queues

 Task queues come in two flavors, push and pull.
 The manner in which the Task Queue service dispatches task requests to worker services is different for the different queues.

 Push queues run tasks by delivering HTTP requests to App Engine worker services.
-They dispatch these requests at a reliable, steady rate.
-They guarantee reliable task execution.
+They dispatch these requests at a reliable, steady rate and guarantee reliable task execution.
 Because you can control the rate at which tasks are sent from the queue, you can control the workers' scaling behavior and hence your costs.